‘Days Of Our Lives’ EP Ken Corday Regrets Killing Will, Producer Shares His Thoughts On Upcoming Scenes

 As for the latest shakeups Carlivati made, such as focusing on Lucas, Corday expressed his appreciation of Carlivati’s work.
 According to him, the new Days of Our Lives head writer focused on characters fans care about rather than bringing in additional characters that viewers are not invested in.

 As for the direction Days of Our Lives will take until the end of the year, Corday teased fresh scenes every week.
-Eve and Will’s return and the umbrella story involving JJ will stir bring more stories to the forefront.
+Eve and Will’s return and the umbrella story involving JJ will bring more stories to the forefront.
 There will be emotional reunions all over Salem.
 Theo’s shooting will affect a lot of relationships in town, not just the Hortons and the Carvers.

 He also revealed Days of Our Lives scenes are “getting good again.”
-According to him, the new episodes even intrigued his wife and she started peeking over his shoulder when he watched it in the evening.
+According to him, the new episodes even intrigued his wife, and she started peeking over his shoulder when he watched it in the evening.
 As for the outlook for Days of Our Lives, Corday felt certain they will be “on the air for a while.”

 [Featured Image by Toby Canham/Getty Images]